technomancy/lein-heroku/README.md

 ## License

-Copyright © 2011 Heroku Inc.
+Copyright © 2011 Phil Hagelberg

 Distributed under the Eclipse Public License, the same as Clojure.